-Maine middle school student taking on adult world of competitive Cornhole
+Maine middle school student taking on adult world of competitive cornhole

 Cornhole is a competitive sport growing rapidly in the U.S., and one of its elite players happens to be an 11-year-old sixth-grader from Massabesic Middle School.

-"I like to put the pressure on people," Rilee Schoff, who has only been playing the beanbag toss game for two years, said.
+"I like to put the pressure on people," said Rilee Schoff, who has only been playing the beanbag toss game for two years.

 It all started when her dad, Matt Schoff, brought home cornhole boards he purchased to help a family who was raising money for adoption.
 Their mission spoke to the father as he and his wife, Alissa Schoff, adopted Rilee Schoff and her twin brother from Haiti in 2011.